-This hilarious dad prank might be the best ever
+Best (worst) trick ever?
+See how this dad hilariously pranked his wife

-Bobby Wesson's wife, Rayena, is no stranger to her husband's pranks, but his most recent stunt was epic.
-That's because it involved Wesson, their 3-year-old son Deacon, and some errant hair clippers.
+Bobby Wesson's wife, Rayena, is no stranger to her husband's pranks, but his 2017 stunt was epic.
+That's because it involved Wesson, their then-3-year-old son Deacon, and some errant hair clippers.

 Rayena Wesson, who works as a trauma nurse, recently received a series of texts that led her to swear, threaten to drive home from work, and consider canceling her family's upcoming session with a photographer.

-"She was so meticulous in planning these photos and picking out the photographer and the outfits," Wesson told TODAY, explaining that his wife was so excited about the upcoming shoot that he got the idea to convince her that he and Deacon had shaved their heads while she was at work.
+"She was so meticulous in planning these photos and picking out the photographer and the outfits," Wesson told TODAY Parents, explaining that his wife was so excited about the upcoming shoot that he got the idea to trick her into thinking that he and Deacon had shaved their heads while she was at work.

 "Hey, can we reschedule those pictures?"
 Wesson asks his wife in the hilarious series of text messages.

-Note: Editor's note: This story was originally published on April 6, 2017.
-It's still hilarious.